huggingface/transformers/docs/source/en/chat_templating.md

 </Tip>

+### Why do some models have multiple templates?

+Some models use different templates for different use cases.
+For example, they might use one template for normal chat and another for tool-use, or retrieval-augmented generation.
+In these cases, `tokenizer.chat_template` is a dictionary.
+This can cause some confusion, and where possible, we recommend using a single template for all use-cases.
+You can use Jinja statements like `if tools is defined` and `{% macro %}` definitions to easily wrap multiple code paths in a single template.

+When a tokenizer has multiple templates, `tokenizer.chat_template` will be a `dict`, where each key is the name of a template.
+Our tools have special handling for certain template names: Specifically, they will look for a template named `default` in most cases, and will raise an error if they can't find one.
+They will also use a template called `tool_use` when the user has passed a `tools` argument, or fall back to `default` if one doesn't exist.

+We find that this can be a bit confusing for users, though - so if you're writing a template yourself, we recommend trying to put it all in a single template where possible!

 ### What are "default" templates?

 Before the introduction of chat templates, chat handling was hardcoded at the model class level.
 For backwards